 - Allowable deductions

 When calculating insurance prices, location is another crucial factor that businesses take into account.
-You might not be able to obtain comprehensive-only insurance where you reside since each state has different minimum coverage requirements.
+You might not be able to obtain a comprehensive-only insurance policy where you reside since each state has different minimum coverage requirements.
 You may need other insurance, such as uninsured motorist coverage.

 In 2019, drivers in the US paid an average yearly comprehensive insurance premium of around $172, according to the National Association of Insurance Commissioners’ most current report on insurance rates.

-Does My Car Need Insurance If I’m Not Driving It
+Does My Car Need Insurance If I’m Not Driving It?

-Most states don’t require you to carry insurance if your automobile is kept in storage, but if it is registered and tagged for use on public roads, you must carry at least the minimum amount specified by your state to register your car.
+Most states don’t need you to carry insurance if your automobile is kept in storage, but if it is registered and tagged for use on public roads, you must carry at least the minimum amount specified by your state to register your car.
 Liability coverage, which pays for costs if your car injures someone else, typically makes up the minimum coverage.

 How to Cancel Insurance for a Car in Storage